Sokoto APC rejects Tambuwal’s victory - Premium Times Nigeria

 He alleged that some eligible voters at some polling centres were denied voting, and in some places repeated votings were recorded.

-“We draw the attention of INEC to a number of polling units that were cancealed as a result of violent attacks by thugs, while others were abitrarily cancealed to please certain political party interests.
+“We draw the attention of INEC to a number of polling units that were cancelled as a result of violent attacks by thugs, while others were abitrarily cancelled to please certain political party interests.

 “In view of these we deem it necessary to express our disagreement with the action taken by INEC to declare a winner without giving us a fair hearing in our position in the electoral processes,” he said.